-Metropolitan Planning Area Map Position Listings and Full Time Equivalents Transportation Performance Management Planning Agreements Resolution of Adoption Resolution of Amendment
+Metropolitan Planning Area Map Position Listings and Full Time Equivalents Transportation Performance Management Planning Agreements Resolution of Adoption

 Position Listings and Full Time Equivalents

 FTE = Full-Time Equivalent.
 Ratio represents the estimated proportion of the employee's full-time compensable hours (40 hours per week x 52 weeks per year) that is devoted to SEMPO.